sveljko/cppbound/README.md

 are no guarantees which of the two will be stopped.

 Also, there is no "garbage collection" here.
-If a timer expires and then you stop it by index, it will not be ignored.
-If there is a new timer started with the same index, you will stop that new timer rather than "your own".
-If no timer is started currently, there's a chance you'll get a corrupted list.
-So, do _not_ stop by index unless you're sure the timer is still running.
+If a timer expires and then you stop it by index, strange thing happen.
+If there is a new timer started with the same index, you will stop that new timer.
+If no timer with said index is started currently, there's a chance you will corrupt the timer list.
+Do _not_ stop a timer by index, unless you are sure said timer is still running.

-If you push a timer expiry to some event queue, then there is a chance user might try to stop a timer after it's removed from the timer module, but still in the queue, not processed yet.
-There is no support to handle this situation, if stopping such timer is needed, user should have some additional map of "expired but not yet handled timers".
+If you push timer expiry to some event queue, then there is a chance user might try to stop said timer while in queue.
+There's no support for handling this situation.
+You need some bookeeping on your side.

 See [Timer Interface Spec](timers.md).